apache/systemds/contributing-to-systemds.md

 ## Documentation

-Documentation is one useful way to become involved with SystemML.
-SystemML online documentation is generated from markdown using Jekyll.
+Documentation is one useful way to become involved with SystemDS.
+SystemDS online documentation is generated from markdown using Jekyll.
 For more information, please see GitHub's [Using Jekyll as a static site generator with GitHub Pages](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/).